dumboxp/firefox-history-stats/README.md

 ## Description

-Command line script to create statistics from the Firefox browsing history.
+Command line script to create statistics about work-related the usage of the Firefox browser.

+The script will fetch the browsing history from the SQLite database `places.sqlite` of the Firefox browser.

+The script will always create a temporary copy of the database to bypass the exclusive lock of Firefox!

 ## Visuals